firebase/FirebaseUI-Android/codelabs/chat/README.md

 Before we can start writing code that interacts with our Firebase database, we'll need to make Android Studio aware that we'll be using Firebase.
 We need to do this in two places: in our app's `gradle.build` script and in our `AndroidManifest.xml`.

-1. Right-click on the app and click Open Module Settings [screenshot:module settings menu]
+1. Right-click on the app and click Open Module Settings

+    [screenshot:module settings menu]

-2. In the Dependencies tab, click the + under the list and Library dependency [screenshot:Dependencies tab with Add Library dependency menu]
+2. In the Dependencies tab, click the + under the list and Library dependency

+    [screenshot:Dependencies tab with Add Library dependency menu]

-3. Type `firebase` in the search box and click the Search button [screenshot:search for firebase]
+3. Type `firebase` in the search box and click the Search button

+    [screenshot:search for firebase]

 4. Add `firebase-client-android`

     [screenshot:select firebase-client-android]

-5. Add another Library dependency, search for `firebaseui` and add `firebase-ui:0.1` or higher [screenshot:select firebase-ui:0.2.0]
+5. Add another Library dependency, search for `firebase-ui` and add `firebase-ui:0.2` or higher

+    [screenshot:select firebase-ui:0.2.0]

 6. We now have added dependencies to the Firebase SDK and the FirebaseUI support library for Android.

     [screenshot:all dependencies]

 7. open Gradle Scripts > build.gradle (Module: app)

    This file contains the steps that Android Studio uses to build our app.
 We'll add a reference to Firebase to it, so we can start using it.
 8. Add the following inside the `android` object: